Apply for a rebate for a new light duty zero-emission vehicle

 • a New Vehicle Information Statement.

+Rebates are only available for vehicles purchased before April 1, 2026.
 You'll receive a rebate by cheque or e-transfer (Sign up for direct deposit payments) within 12 weeks.

 Apply for your rebate